 Vice President of Student Affairs

-Vice President of Strategy and Information
+Vice President of Strategy and Human Resources

-Vice President of Campus Safety
+Vice President overseeing Campus Safety

 VII.
 Related Documents